GShwartz/Week-6/README.md

 # Week 6 - Ansible
-So i've been tasked to get the Weight Tracker application up and running. <br />
+So i've been tasked to get the Weight Tracker application up and running on multiple environments with multiple machines... <br />

 ## Playbook tasks
   1. Download NodeJS 14.X Source